 The Mets’ interest in Tucker intensified after losing Pete Alonso to the Orioles in a signing that removed their primary offensive target from consideration.
 New York now faces the reality that their lineup needs significant addition to compete with the Braves, Phillies, and Dodgers for National League supremacy.
 Tucker alongside Juan Soto would create one of baseball’s most intimidating corner outfield combinations, providing the kind of star power that the Mets’ ownership has consistently sought since purchasing the team.

 The Mets’ preference for shorter contract terms creates friction with Tucker’s camp, however.
-New York reportedly wants to offer fewer than four years with a premium annual value, allowing them to reassess after a defined period rather than committing through Tucker’s decline phase.
+According to ESPN’s Kiley McDaniel, New York wants to offer fewer than four years with a premium annual value, allowing them to reassess after a defined period rather than committing through Tucker’s decline phase.
 This structure worked for the team in previous negotiations, but Tucker may not need to accept it given other options on the table.
 The Mets’ financial firepower is legendary, but that firepower is only useful if they’re willing to deploy it in ways that players find acceptable.

-The Dodgers represent perhaps the most intriguing potential fit despite their reported preference for shorter deals.
+The Dodgers represent the most intriguing fit despite their preference for shorter deals, as MLB Network’s Jon Morosi has reported.
 Los Angeles has mastered the art of constructing championship rosters through a combination of homegrown talent, shrewd trades, and strategic free agent additions.
-Tucker would slot into an outfield that has produced consistently elite production, providing another All-Star-caliber bat in a lineup that already features legitimate MVP candidates.
+Tucker would slot into an outfield that has produced consistently elite production.
+His 90th-percentile barrel rate and exit velocity per Statcast data would provide another All-Star-caliber bat in a lineup that already features legitimate MVP candidates.
 The Dodgers’ organizational infrastructure and championship pedigree might appeal to Tucker even if their contract offer doesn’t match Toronto’s term length.

 The Yankees have been mentioned as interested parties but seem more focused on Cody Bellinger, whose left-handed bat would better complement their existing roster construction.
 New York’s payroll constraints and luxury tax considerations limit their flexibility compared to rivals willing to spend without similar restrictions.
 Unless Tucker’s market collapses entirely, the Yankees appear unlikely to emerge as a serious finalist for his services.